 - Cover, turn over, or remove any containers that can hold water such as toys, tarps, buckets, ceramic pots, or old tires.

 To me, marigolds are some of the summer’s finest flowers.
 They are incredibly easy to grow, they produce an abundance of seed (that I gather to plant in barren areas of the landscape), they are cheerful, bright, and beautiful — and they add a splash of sunshine to the scene.
-There are dozens of different varieties, and most importantly, they attract bees and are a natural mosquito repellent.
+There are dozens of different varieties, and most importantly, they attract bees and are an effective natural repellent against mosquitos.

 Related Post: 7 Effective Mosquito Repelling Plants